-Don Marrazzo possesses extensive experience as a voice teacher and non-profit arts management professional in the areas of executive management; artistic administration; programming and casting; young artist program development; public relations and marketing; and community and educational outreach.
+Don Marrazzo possesses extensive experience as a voice teacher and non-profit arts management professional in the areas of executive management; artistic administration; programming and casting; young artist program development; and community and educational outreach.

-From 2011-2013, Mr. Marrazzo was the Executive Director of Astral Artists, an organization committed to the discovery, development, and promotion of the nation’s most gifted emerging musicians.
-Prior to his work at Astral, Mr. Marrazzo was the Director of Casting & Artistic Operations for Glimmerglass Opera in Cooperstown, New York.
-He revitalized Glimmerglass’s mainstage casting, raised its acclaimed Young American Artists Program to an unprecedented level of achievement, and created relationships and fostered collaborations with a number of renowned organizations, companies, and artists including the New York Festival of Song (NYFOS), The Morgan Library and Museum, the Bavarian State Opera, baritones Håkan Hagegård and François Le Roux, and pianist Steven Blier.
-Mr. Marrazzo first joined Glimmerglass Opera as its Director of Public Relations in 2005, serving as chief representative to the local, regional, national, and international media, and liaison to the local community.
-A strong advocate of arts education, Mr. Marrazzo created and managed numerous educational outreach initiatives via his work at Glimmerglass Opera.
+From 2011-2013, Mr. Marrazzo was the Executive Director of Astral Artists, an organization committed to the discovery, development, and promotion of the nation’s most gifted emerging classical musicians.
+From 2006-2010, Mr. Marrazzo was the Director of Casting & Artistic Operations for Glimmerglass Opera in Cooperstown, New York.
+He revitalized Glimmerglass’ mainstage casting, raised its acclaimed Young American Artists Program to an unprecedented level of achievement, and created relationships and fostered collaborations with a number of renowned organizations, companies, and artists including the New York Festival of Song (NYFOS), The Morgan Library and Museum, the Bavarian State Opera, baritones Håkan Hagegård and François Le Roux, and pianist Steven Blier.
+Mr. Marrazzo first joined Glimmerglass as its Director of Public Relations in 2005, serving as chief representative to the local, regional, national, and international media, and liaison to the local community.
+A strong advocate of arts education, Mr. Marrazzo created numerous educational outreach initiatives during his tenure at Glimmerglass.